Skip to main content

 Assign motor channels with highest priority …

-3.2.1.3 F4 Resource Selection
+3.2.1.1 F4 Resource Selection

-Due to F4 MCU management of serial inversion, any pins that implement inversion should be clearly marked, and ideally not result in reduced capability of that UART when used with un-inverted peripheral connections.
+As F4 MCUs do not support UART inversion, a hardware inverter must be added in order to support inverted serial protocols such as SBUS, SmartPort, and F.Port.
+This functionality is not required for Betaflight approval, but if included any pins that implement inversion should be clearly marked, and ideally not result in reduced capability of that UART when used with non-inverted peripherals.

 For Betaflight 4.4 and later versions, the expected default configuration will take advantage of Bidirectional DShot, therefore default Looprates and DShot of 8k/4k/DShot-300 are anticipated to be the stock configuration.
 This does specifically require Motor Resource allocation to enable proper bidirectional DShot communication.